Aidan Southall: Work

 Aidan Southall's next big published work, in conjunction with Greg Gulin, was entitled Urban Anthropology in China (1993).
 This text originated at the First International Urban Anthropology Conference in China in December 1989, after being postponed and put on hold many times.
 This collection of essays involves Chinese urban ethnicity, finished off by Chinese urban culture and life cycles.

 His final book was The City in Time and Space (2000), written about cities on a grand scale.
 Having studied urbanisation his entire life, this book was an overview of what he believed the life process to encompass.
 The book starts off as a survey of implications, varying across time and space, of demographic, social, cultural, political, and economic concentration for society as a whole.

 According to social anthropologist Ray Abrahams:

-Despite the range and undoubted importance of so many of his works, Aidan's impact on his fellow anthropologists was more diffuse than that of some more prominent British figures, partly because he worked outside the boundaries of major "schools" in Cambridge, Manchester and Oxford.
-The Marxist theoretical position he adopted became less fashionable, and the grand scope of his last book was almost "an impossible act to follow".